Robert's Rules of Order: Other parliamentary authorities

 Parliamentarians have estimated that about 85 to 95 percent of organizations in the United States use Robert's Rules of Order.
 The remaining percentage of organizations use other books on meeting procedures.
 Notable examples of such books on parliamentary authority include Demeter's Manual of Parliamentary Law and Procedure, and Riddick's Rules of Procedure.
 These books along with Robert's Rules of Order share the general idea of rule of the majority with respect for the minority.
 A difference may be a "simplification" of the rules.
+Less popular choices include Atwood's Rules for Meetings and Democratic Rules of Order.

 Consensus decision-making

 In modern parliamentary procedure, the usual practice is having a proposal first, then discussion on this proposal with any modifications to it, and finally a vote on it, with majority vote deciding the issue if there are any disagreements.
 An alternative to this process is consensus decision-making.
 In this alternative, discussion of potential proposals is held first, followed by the framing of a proposal, and then modifying it until the group reaches a consensus, when there is no longer any disagreement.

 As a response to this alternative, the authors of Robert's Rules of Order stated their belief in using debate and majority vote as part of the process in making decisions for the group.